stefanobriffa/vodafone_test/README.md

 ```
 HTTP GET /api/mobileSubscribers/GetAll

 Requires no parameters.
-Will return all the mobile numbers in the database or an empty array in cases were nno numbers exist
+Will return all the mobile numbers in the database or an empty array in cases were no
+numbers exist
 ```

 ```